 Because Chipotle has not yet determined the extent of the data breach or the identity of all affected restaurants, if you were a Chipotle customer during the period of the data breach, you should carefully check your credit card statements.
 As more information about this data breach becomes available, I will inform you of it.

 The primary reason for the continuing problem of credit card data breaches at restaurants, hotels and retail establishments is that many of these companies are still using credit card and debit card processors for cards with magnetic strips rather than the safer smart EMV chip cards.
 Regulations effective October 1, 2015 mandated credit card issuers and retailers switch over to the new smart EMV chip cards or risk increased legal liability, but unfortunately, many companies have been slow to switch to the new card processing equipment.
 If smart EMV chip cards had been used at Chipotle, the card information that was stolen would have been worthless, but since they still used the old fashioned magnetic strip cards, Chipotle and its customers face financial problems from this data breach.

-Until credit card issuing companies and brick and mortar stores and businesses that take credit cards switch to the new smart EMV chip cards, this story will, as I predicted a year ago, continue to occur again and again.
-As for we, as consumers, the best we can do is to refrain from using our debit cards for anything other than an ATM card because consumers whose debit card security has been breached are not protected as much as when a credit card is used for fraudulent purchases.
+Until credit card issuing companies and brick and mortar stores and businesses that take credit cards switch to the new smart EMV chip cards, this story will, as I predicted more than a year ago, continue to occur again and again.
+As for us, as consumers, the best thing we can do is to refrain from using our debit cards for anything other than an ATM card because consumers whose debit card security has been breached are not protected as much as when a credit card is used for fraudulent purchases.
 In addition, if you do not already have a new smart EMV chip card, you should demand one from your credit card company.
-They are easy to use and they will provide you with much greater security.
-If you used a credit card or debit card at any of the above-mentioned Starwood properties since November of 2014 you should carefully monitor your credit card account and bank account for any indication of a problem.
+You also should regularly monitor your credit card statements for indications of fraudulent use.